 We’re going to look into why curiosity motivates learning, the science behind curiosity, and how you can harness it to optimise your training.
-Let the questions begin!

 The Different Types of Curiosity

-Curiosity is a complex thing.
+The science behind curiosity in learning is a complex thing.
 There are many different factors that keep us inquisitive, and that makes us natural informavores.
 Here are the two main types of curiosity: